 Dong Zhong Qiu Jing (动中求静) i.e. “Seek stillness within movement” is a fundamental principle in Tai Chi Chuan.
 The phrase encapsulates the harmonious integration of movement and stillness.
 In essence, “Seeking stillness within movement” teaches practitioners how to integrate mind and body seamlessly so that they can maintain a state of inner peace and balance Read More

-The Tai Chi Chuan phrase “Ju Shou Tou Zu (举手投足)” translates roughly to “raising the hand and moving the foot,”.
+The Tai Chi Chuan phrase “Ju Shou Tou Zu (举手投足)” translates roughly to “raising the hand and moving the foot.”
 This phrase embodies the principle that even the simplest actions carry profound energetic intent and unity.
-Each movement, no matter how minor, is deeply integrated with the body’s inner Qi (vital energy) flow, driven by Read More
+Each movement, no matter how minor, is deeply integrated with the body’s inner Qi (vital energy) flow, driven by intent (Yi) and executed with whole-body awareness.

 In memory of Falafel House in Copenhagen I present a simple yet authentic Tabbouleh recipe perfect for Shawarma and grilled meat.